klatka/nc-talk-bot-component/README.md

 #### Step 1

 Install this component in Home Assistant:
+- Ensure you have [Home Assistant Community Store](https://hacs.xyz/) installed
-- Add this repository to HACS
+- Add this custom repository to HACS in the category `Integration`
-- Install nctalkbot in HACS
+- Search for nctalkbot in HACS under integrations and install it
 - Restart Home Assistant
 - Choose one of the following methods to continue